I spent a year going from zero SEO to significant inbound leads and a bushel of first-page results, here’s what I learned.

-But not every place online is a dark alley with SEO ninjas hiding around each dumpster and fire escape.
+But not every place online is a dark alley with SEO ninjas hiding behind each dumpster and fire escape.

 To tell if you’re swimming in an SEO blue ocean, start by Googling your company, your product, or your category five or six different ways.